What is an Irezumi (Japanese) Tattoo?

 Tebori had such power, control, and character.
 Many decided, “I will outline by modern machine, as it brings added possibilities to my work; I will shade and color by hand, as is tradition, as it is superior to shading and color done by machine.”

-And thus, Japanese tattooing was improved upon, whilst remaining steadfast and rooted in tradition.
+And thus, traditional Japanese tattooing was improved upon, whilst remaining steadfast and rooted in tradition.

 Quality, Durability, and Pain